OCHA-DAP/hdx-python-api/README.md

     locations = dataset.get_location()

 If you want to add a country, you do as shown below.
-If you don't provide an ISO 3 country code, the text you give will be parsed and converted to an ISO 3 code if possible.
+If you don't provide an ISO 3 country code, the text you give will be parsed and converted to an ISO 3 code if it is a valid country name.

     dataset.add_country_location('ISO 3 COUNTRY CODE')

 If you want to add a list of countries, the following method enables you to do it.
-If you don't provide ISO 3 country codes, conversion will take place if possible.
+If you don't provide ISO 3 country codes, conversion will take place where valid country names are found.

     dataset.add_country_locations(['ISO 3','ISO 3','ISO 3'...])

 If you want to add a continent, you do it as follows.
-If you don't provide a two letter continent code, then parsing and conversion will occur if possible.
+If you don't provide a two letter continent code, then parsing and conversion will occur if a valid continent name is supplied.

     dataset.add_continent_location('TWO LETTER CONTINENT CODE')